MonkmanMH/DataScienceResources_draft/docs/Data_Visualization.md

 The name "Joyplot" is a reference to the style of chart seen on the cover of Joy Division's debut album [_Unknown Pleasures_](https://en.wikipedia.org/wiki/Unknown_Pleasures) (1979).

+* Jen Christiansen, 2015-02-18, [Pop Culture Pulsar: Origin Story of Joy Division’s Unknown Pleasures Album Cover](https://blogs.scientificamerican.com/sa-visual/pop-culture-pulsar-origin-story-of-joy-division-s-unknown-pleasures-album-cover-video/) - _Scientific American_, [SA Visual](https://blogs.scientificamerican.com/sa-visual/) -- a great piece that traces the Joy Division album cover image directly back to the PhD dissertation of Harold D. Craft, Jr.

-* [Data Visualization, Reinterpreted by VISUALIZED](https://vimeo.com/51365288): Peter Saville on the Design + Effect of Joy Division's "Unknown Pleasures" - ([from Visualized](https://vimeo.com/visualized))
+  - [Data Visualization, Reinterpreted by VISUALIZED](https://vimeo.com/51365288): Peter Saville on the Design + Effect of Joy Division's "Unknown Pleasures" - ([from Visualized](https://vimeo.com/visualized))

 ** joyplots in R **